system-zero/system-zero/README.md

 And that was the main advantage of this first (made by a novice mind)  system.
 Since then, and in all the iterations, never really achieved again  this level of pure simplicity, to modify and mainly evolve a system at runtine, without a need of restarting.
 How it did it?
-Simply any code was re-evaluating again and again, reading from the disk.
+Simply any code was re-evaluated  again and again, reading from the disk.
 Obviously not a real economical way, but yet  an efficient and exciting way, as you could see the behavior that was changed, by modifying a function.
 Such code that was proved to make the right thing, ended